Tymek-Gorak/Tymek-Gorak/README.md

 <br>
 <h3>Experience: </h3>

-  Professional experience - I spent a month working in a small game development team consisting of ~10 members.
+  Professional experience - I spent a month working in a [small game development team](https://www.meerkatapult.com/home) consisting of ~10 members at the time.
   <br>Where I was in charge of level design and refactoring the player character code.

   Other than that, I have participated in 8 game jams.
 Creating projects with short deadlines, in small teams.
 Delegating tasks and designing a coherent vision for the projects.